openmrs/openmrs-contrib-itsmresources/ansible/README.md

-OpenMRS Infrastructure Ansible Master Playbook
+OpenMRS Infrastructure Ansible Playbooks
 ======================
-Master playbook that should be run on all servers.
+Ansible playbooks that should be run on all servers.

 **This repo uses submodules!** If you are cloning this for the first time you will need to either run:
  `git clone --recursive https://github.com/openmrs/openmrs-contrib-itsmresources.git`